MAY 28-30, 2020 / COPENHAGEN

 6. T6 Intensive: Reinventing the Child-Parent Relationship in Schema Therapy with Children and Adolescents by Christof Loose, Paul Kasyanik and Maria Galimzyanova

 7. T7 Intensive: Schema therapy for chronic depression by Alexandra Schosser and Eckhard Roediger

 8. T8 Intensive: Chairwork by Arnoud Arntz

-9. T9 Intensive: Schema Therapy from the Inside Out by Joan Farrell and Ida Shaw
+9. SOLD OUT: Presenters limited the number of participants.
+T9 Intensive: Schema Therapy from the Inside Out by Joan Farrell and Ida Shaw

 10. T10 Intensive: Schema Therapy for Anxiety by Offer Mauer and Eshkol Rafaeli